How do I use the EnergyGuide label?

 - Read reviews.
 Product reviews from experts can be helpful when you’re looking at appliances.
-You can find out things like how noisy they are, how much water they use, and how likely they’ll need repairs.
+Reviews can tell you things like how noisy they are, how much water they use, and how likely it is they’ll need repairs.
 Customers’ online reviews also can help you spot common complaints.
 Search for the company or product name with words like “review” or “complaint.”
 Read reviews from several sources.

 Are there any other benefits to buying an energy efficient appliance?

 Ask about special energy efficiency offers.
 Your salesperson or utility company might have information about cash rebates, low-interest loans, or other incentive programs in your area for people who buy energy-efficient products.
-You also can visit the Database of State Incentives for Renewables & Efficiency for information about government- and utility-sponsored incentives.
+Also visit the Database of State Incentives for Renewables & Efficiency for information about government- and utility-sponsored incentives.